rufilboss/100DaysOfDevOps/Day 21 -MySQL RDS Database Creation using Terraform/day21.md

 * skip_final_snapshot: Determines whether a final DB snapshot is created before the DB instance is deleted.
 If true is specified, no DBSnapshot is created.
 If false is specified, a DB snapshot is created before the DB instance is deleted, using the value from final_snapshot_identifier.
 Default is false
 ```

+* One of the clear issues I see in the above code is that we are passing the password in the plain text inside the terraform code
+* Now to encrypt that password we can use KMS